phyro/grinvestigation/data_commitments.md

+**NOTE: This scheme is FLAWED and can be attacked.
+The attacker can swap the `data` for arbitrary `data'`.
+First they need to compute the hashes `orig=hash(P1|data); fake=hash(P1|data')`.
+They can then swap the original data with the fake one and adjust the kernel offset by the difference in hash computations.
+Note that even if kernel offsets did not exist, the same attack could be done by adding and signing a new kernel that contains the hash difference.**

 # A way to commit to additional UTXO data in the scope of a MW transaction

 Let's say we want to commit to more data than a single Pedersen commitment `v*H + r*G`.
 David Burkett introduced an idea